GSA/Section508.gov/_pages/acquisition/2025-06-11-buy-understand-exceptions.md

 created: 2025-06-11
 ---

 Section 508 Regulation uses the word “exception” for <a href="https://www.access-board.gov/ict/#E202-general-exceptions" target="_blank" class="usa-link--external">General Exceptions (E202)</a>.
-Additionally, specific provisions within Section 508 and some WCAG 2 Success Criteria also have exceptions.
+Additionally, specific provisions within Section 508 and some Web Content Accessibility Guidelines (WCAG) 2.0 AA Success Criteria also have exceptions.
 This article only covers General Exceptions (E202).

-Agencies can choose to not apply exceptions and ensure that information and communication technology (ICT) fully conform to Section 508 standards, even if exceptions may apply.
+Although exceptions may be available, agencies can choose not to use them and instead require full Section 508 conformance for all information and communication technology (ICT).
 Claiming an exception is optional.
 If a conformant ICT product can be used, even though an exception otherwise applies, its use is recommended!

 Most of the General Exceptions come from the authorizing statute, the <A href="https://www.govinfo.gov/content/pkg/USCODE-2011-title29/html/USCODE-2011-title29-chap16-subchapV-sec794d.htm" target="_blank" class="usa-link--external">Rehabilitation Act of 1973 as amended, 29 U.S.C.
 Sec.
 794d.</a>